 • Tissue samples:

-• Muscle or skin biopsies can be examined under a microscope to detect accumulation of ceroid lipofuscin.
+• Muscle or skin biopsies can be examined under a microscope to detect the accumulation of ceroid lipofuscin.

 • Histopathology: